nikhil-me/Automatic-Number-Plate-Recognition/README.md

 To test the working

--goto to the directory btp in terminal
+-goto to the directory Automatic-Number-Plate-Recognition in terminal

 -run command "python exp.py"